 In addition to the differences in trading style, the Nasdaq tends to attract more tech-focused companies, including Apple, Microsoft and Alphabet (Google’s parent company).
 Although not a hard and fast rule, the NYSE is home to a greater number of companies from long-established industries including Caterpillar, Johnson & Johnson and McDonald’s.

 On the other hand, the Nasdaq is very much like the Dow and S&P 500 in the sense that the number you see reported throughout the trading day is a composite.
-The stock valuation for each company on the market is tallied, but then the companies are weighted by market cap similarly to both the Dow and S&P 500.
+The stock valuation for each company on the market is tallied, but then the companies are weighted by market cap similarly to the S&P 500.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.